 International business law applies to any commercial transactions carried out between two or more countries.
 It includes sales, investments, private and government transactions, and commercial transportation actions.

 When setting up international businesses, it is important to get legal advice from lawyers to become a success.
-The Lundin petroleum trial is a good example of a case covering international law.
 Here are some of the tips for international law businesses:

 Terminating The Business